Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-\begin{keyTakeAways}[RQ$_{2.4}$ (Validation Methods)] ATAM, SAAM, and static analysis are the only validation methods reported, while 93\% of the studies do not report any evaluation strategy, indicating a lack of systematic validation for AI-generated architectural output. \end{keyTakeAways}
+\begin{keyTakeAways}[RQ$_{2.4}$ (Modeling \& Validation Methods)] The most used architecture modeling language is UML (17\%), while alternatives (2\% each) remain underexplored.
+Most studies (74\%) lack formal architectural modeling and (87\%) do not contain information on the use of MDE.
+ATAM, SAAM, and static analysis are the only validation methods reported, while 93\% of the studies do not report any evaluation strategy, indicating a lack of systematic validation for AI-generated architectural output. \end{keyTakeAways}

-\subsection{Generative AI for Software Architecture: In which cases (RQ$_3$)}
+\subsubsection{Generative AI for Software Architecture: In which cases (RQ$_{2.5}$)}

 This subsection presents the specific use cases in which GeneAI has been applied to the software architecture.
 We examine the types of systems analyzed, the domains in which LLMs are deployed, and the programming languages associated with these use cases.
 Table \ref{tab:RQ2:UseCases} presents the use cases and systems addressed in the research papers that apply GenAI to software architecture.
-According to Table \ref{tab:RQ2:UseCases}, Requirements and Architectural Snippets are the most common subject, appearing in 16.1\% of research papers, which indicates that LLMs are widely tested in fragments of architectural information \citeOS{Dhar24b, Rejithkumar24}.
-Enterprise and Property Software and IoT and Smart Systems also attract significant interest, indicating applications in industrial and network environments.
-For example, \oscite{Singh24} used LLMs to re-engineer a legacy system at Volvo Group.
-Since it is challenging to retrieve large-scale open-source systems or to evaluate prioritized mobile applications and embedded systems, our findings evidenced how such domains are underrepresented in our study.
-For example, \oscite{Ahuja24} experimented with retrieval-augmented generation (RAG) to evaluate green software patterns starting from architectural documents of Instagram, WhatsApp, Dropbox, Uber, and Netflix.
-Similarly, \oscite{Rukmono24} investigated the architectural reconstruction of an Android app.
-Finally, 29\% of the research articles did not specify a precise use case, that is, position or vision articles.
+According to Table \ref{tab:RQ2:UseCases}, Requirements and Architectural Snippets are the most common subjects, appearing in 15\% (7) of research papers, which indicates that LLMs are widely tested in fragments of architectural information \wlcite{Dhar24b, Rejithkumar24}.
+Enterprise and Property Software and IoT, and Smart Systems also attract significant interest, indicating applications in industrial and network environments.
+For example, \wlcite{Singh24} used LLMs to reengineer a legacy system at Volvo Group.
+Since it is challenging to retrieve large-scale open source systems or to evaluate prioritized mobile applications and embedded systems, our findings evidenced that such domains are underrepresented in our study.
+For example, \glcite{Ahuja24} experimented with RAG to evaluate green software patterns starting from architectural documents from Instagram, WhatsApp, Dropbox, Uber, and Netflix.
+Similarly, \wlcite{Rukmono24} investigated the architectural reconstruction of an Android app.
+Finally, 38\% (18) of the research articles did not specify a precise use case, that is, position or vision articles.